OscarTopliss/website/content/about-me/reverse-engineering.md

 ---
 ## Architectures
-Most of the reverse engineering challenges have focused on **x86** and **x86\_64** executables, usually targetting Linux.
+Most of the reverse engineering challenges have focused on **x86** and **x86\_64** executables, usually targeting Linux.

-As a result I'm profficient in reading and understanding assembly to understand disassembled x86/64 programs.
+As a result I'm proficient in reading and understanding assembly to understand disassembled x86/64 programs.

 ---